matiboux/algodump/README.md

 Then, copy & paste the file content into a spreadsheet document to make stats!

+### i.sh

+> ***The Information Gatherer***

+This script will download pages containing additionnal information on each login.
+Files will be saved in a new folder: `infos/`.

+Downloaded files depends on the `algodump/` folder content, as it is using it as a list of student logins.

 ## Contact

 Made by **Matiboux**.
 Ways to contact me: